larebskhan/MRDPagesTest/em-mrd-form.md

 ### Adding a New Input Section under Requirements
 1. Add the section
     index.html
-    1. Add a new list element in the unordered list element in requirements section
+    1. Add a new list element in the unordered list element in the requirements section
-    1. Add inputs/labels/tool tips/any other additional information needed for the new section inside of the list element
+    1. Add inputs/labels/tooltips/any other additional information needed for the new section inside of the list element
         1. For input names, name them as:
             - *_**Section Identifier** + “ 1_* <br> [1] UN